 A few months ago, I went to go into my bedroom and the doorknob came off in my hand.
-We rarely close that door anyway, so it wasn’t such a huge deal to put the knob aside and forget about it completely…until Cole accidentally locked himself in there a few weeks later.
-A quick call to Uncle Eric and we were able to use a screwdriver to spring him.
+We rarely close that door anyway, so it wasn’t such a huge deal to put the knob aside and forget about it completely…until Cole accidentally locked himself in there a few weeks later – hello Brisbane rekeying people.
+A quick call to Uncle Eric .. alright, then we had to call Payless Locksmith – and we were able to use a screwdriver to spring him.
 Perhaps, we thought, we should get around to replacing that.

 Which he did.